 Not all amino acids are examined—just the first limiting amino acid, or the first of the nine EAAs that halts protein synthesis when you stop getting enough of it.
 For instance, a limiting amino acid in beans is methionine, so nutritionists compare its levels in a bean to the methionine requirements of a child.

 After that, the PDCAAS score is corrected for how well that protein source is digested.
 The correction is based on "true fecal nitrogen digestibility," as the amount of nitrogen in your poop indicates how much of the protein source was digested.
 The PDCAAS method isn’t perfect as it doesn’t account for unabsorbed amino acids that get converted into other compounds and don’t show up on the fecal digestibility correction, but it still provides a solid representation of a protein source’s overall quality.

 Scores of 1 represent the highest-quality proteins, in that they equal or exceed the 1- to 2-year-old’s amino acid requirements.
 Protein sources with scores lower than 1 don’t contain enough of one or more EAAs to be complete proteins.

-Looking at the above table, you’ll notice that the top-scoring proteins are animal based, with soy being the sole exception.
-Animal protein sources tend to contain adequate levels of all nine EAAs, whereas non-soy plant sources are deficient in (or missing) one or more EAA.
+Looking at the above table, you’ll notice that the top-scoring proteins are animal-based, with soy being the sole exception.
+Animal protein sources tend to contain adequate levels of all nine EAAs, whereas non-soy plant sources are deficient in one or more EAA.
 Animal sources are typically digested faster than plant protein sources as well.

 These digestibility ratings seem especially significant when making protein source comparisons, and the notion of "complete" and "incomplete" protein sources seems to definitively favor animal protein.